-Before joining Orrick, Alyssa served as a law clerk to Judge Alison J. Nathan in the U.S. District Court for the Southern District of New York and Judge Robert A. Katzmann in the U.S. Court of Appeals for the Second Circuit.
-Alyssa graduated first in her class at Columbia Law School, where she prosecuted a number of misdemeanor domestic violence cases as a participant in the Domestic Violence Prosecution Externship program with the Queens District Attorney's Office.
-During law school, Alyssa also served as the Executive Notes Editor of the Columbia Law Review and a coach and member of the European Law Moot Court team.
+Before joining Orrick, Alyssa served as a law clerk to Judge Alison J. Nathan on the U.S. District Court for the Southern District of New York and Judge Robert A. Katzmann on the U.S. Court of Appeals for the Second Circuit.
+She graduated first in her class at Columbia Law School, where she served as the Executive Notes Editor of the Columbia Law Review.
+Alyssa will be clerking for Justice Ruth Bader Ginsburg in the October 2019 Term.